How An Erection Works

 Erection and ejaculation should not be confused.
 Erection is necessary to provide the penis with sufficient rigidity to permit the penetration of the female vagina.
-Ejaculation, however can be achieved by masturbation in the absence of an erection, although this implies a loss of much of the pleasure associated with sexual relations and presents an obvious, but not insurmountable, problem with respect to having children.
+Ejaculation, however, can be achieved by masturbation in the absence of an erection, although this implies a loss of much of the pleasure associated with sexual relations and presents an obvious, but not insurmountable, problem with respect to having children.

 In humans, erection is achieved by a hydraulic mechanism.
 Hydraulic systems are based on the inherent difficulty of compressing any kind liquid.
-As a result, when a force is applies to a liquid confined within a limited area, a buildup of pressure occurs, and the liquid will press against its physical boundaries.
+As a result, when a force is applied to a liquid confined within a limited area, a buildup of pressure occurs, and the liquid will press against its physical boundaries.

-The brake system found in modern automobiles are hydraulic in nature.
+The brake system found in modern automobiles is hydraulic in nature.
 When the driver presses the brake pedal, the considerable pressure buildup activates the braking process.
 Hydraulic brake systems normally work very well and, for this reason, were adopted many years ago for use in automobiles in preference to simple mechanical braking systems.
 As every driver knows, hydraulic brakes sometimes fail, particularly when leaks occur in the vicinity of the seals.
 With the penis, leakage of hydraulic fluid, in this case, blood, is one of the possible causes of loss of an erection.

+Here are the dynamics of how an erection happens in the man’s body.
 The “corpus cavernosum” (plural, “corpora cavernosa”) tissue, shaped into two long cylinders, parallels the shaft of the penis and the urethral channel over most of their respective lengths.
 Surrounding, and protecting the corpora cavernosa is a strong fibrous tissue layer known as the tunica albuginea.
 When conditions call for an erection, the tissues of the corpora cavernosa absorb large quantities of the hydraulic fluid (blood), resulting in the expansion of penis length, diameter, and needed rigidity.

 Within the corpus cavernosum are thousands of expandable saclike structures, known as sinuses, each capable of storing very large quantities of blood.
 The sinuses are surrounded by “smooth” muscle tissue.
 Smooth muscles are one of the three types of muscles, a familiar example being the bicep muscles that control motion in our forearms, and the cardiac muscles that control motion in our forearms, and the cardiac muscles that make up the tissue of our hearts.
 In addition to the functioning of the penis, smooth muscles are involved in such automatic processes as the digestion of food, the elimination of body wastes, and the regulation of blood flow.
 In contrast to the situation that takes place when we consciously flex our biceps, we normally are unaware and have no conscious control over the functioning of our smooth muscles.
 The smooth muscles, however, play a key role in erection, contributing both to the flow of blood into the sinuses and the retention of blood within the sinuses during the period the erection is sustained.